3 more COVID-19 cases linked to Australian Open arrivals

 In good news for players in lockdown, there were suggestions that some may be allowed to leave their rooms for practice before the 14-day hard quarantine period.

-More than 1,200 players, coaches, staff, officials and media have arrived on 17 charter flights since last Thursday to prepare for the Australian Open, which starts Feb.
-8. COVID-19 cases have been linked to three flights, from Abu Dhabi, Doha, Qatar and Los Angeles.
+More than 1,200 players, coaches, staff, officials and media arrived on 17 charter flights since last Thursday to prepare for the Australian Open, which starts Feb.
+8. COVID-19 cases have been linked to three of those flights, from Abu Dhabi, Doha, Qatar and Los Angeles.

 Victoria state Premier Daniel Andrews said some of the cases linked to the tournament will be reclassified as “non-infectious shedding,” potentially allowing changes for some players in lockdown.